 Omi Jingu the Home of Karuta and Emperor Tenji

-While everyone knows the two ancient capitals of Japan, Nara and Kyoto, it is not so widely known that Shiga served as the capital of Japan for a time.
+It is not so widely known that Shiga served as the capital of Japan for a time.
 During the late 7th century one of Japan’s boldest and influential emperors, Emperor Tenji (originally Prince Naka no Oe), settled near Lake Biwa.
-From his time as prince, up through Emperor Tenji greatly influenced the role of emperor in ancient Japan.
+Omi Jingu stands on the original site of his palace.

 Omi Jingu